rhauser15/rhauser-buildChallenge-Feb/README.md

 ## Execution flow

    1. When the flow is executed manually or via a separate service, the /provision function will be activated.
    2. The /provision function will then count the total number of records in the database.
    3. Once finished /provision will call /readExecute2.
 This function will execute studio flows in batches.
 (Adjustable from 1 - 100 studio flows at a time).
    4. /readExecute2 will continue calling itself until the entire database of users has been surveyed.
 Users that have not completed a survey should be skipped.
    5. The studio flows will ask the users a combination of Free Form/numerically rated questions.
 Questions 2 and 4 will change slighly based on results given by initial responses.
    6. Response data will be written by calling the /write function when a user responds.
 If the entire survey is completed, the "customerCompleted" attribute of the database will be set to "true".

-Limits: Twilio currently limits the API to 100 concurrent inbound calls.
+**Limits**: Twilio currently limits the API to 100 concurrent inbound calls.
 This is why the readExecute2 function is not recommended to be set past 100 records/executions.

 The Airtable API is also limited to 100 results per API call.
 This is why the provision function will only receive a "page" of 100 records at a time.